What Is a Healthcare Ombudsman? North Carolina Guide for Facilities

 Tips for Facilities Working With a State Ombudsman

 As a long-term care facility leader, it can be overwhelming to undergo an investigation.
 But it’s important to keep in mind that an ombudsman is trained to provide impartial resolution for both residents and facilities with the goal of improving the patient experience and overall quality of care.
-To help move the grievance process along, it’s crucial to:
+Here are three tips to help you successfully navigate the grievance process.

-- Communicate.
 Being open and transparent about the situation at hand will help all parties involved.
 The ombudsman will likely ask you for information to help them resolve any grievances as quickly and fairly as possible.
+Provide clear and detailed information about the issue, along with supporting documentation if it’s requested.

-- Respond.
 If an issue has been identified, this is an opportunity to improve your facility and the quality of care delivered to your residents.
 You can respond accordingly by listening to any advice your ombudsman has and implementing any necessary changes.
+Because of the many regional ombudsman, NC care providers can receive feedback that is county-specific and tailored to their particular patient population.

 Beyond the grievance process, ombudsmen are professionals who want to work with you to improve your facility.
 They’re a helpful resource that can provide accurate information on visitation rights and regulatory care compliance.
 As a facility leader, it’s important to stay on top of these protocols to ensure that your residents are receiving the best care possible.